awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-upload-s3.md

 1. If you haven't already, follow the steps in [Setting up permissions](aws-personalize-set-up-permissions.md) to set up permissions so your IAM users can access Amazon Personalize and Amazon Personalize can access your resources\.

 1. Upload your CSV files to an Amazon Simple Storage Service \( Amazon S3\) bucket\.
 This is the location that Amazon Personalize imports your data from\.
-For more information, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the Amazon Simple Storage Service Console User Guide\.
+For more information, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the Amazon Simple Storage Service User Guide\.

 1. Give Amazon Personalize access to your Amazon S3 resources by attaching access policies to your Amazon S3 bucket and Amazon Personalize service role\.
 See [Giving Amazon Personalize access to Amazon S3 resources](granting-personalize-s3-access.md)\.